-The Maltese market has earned itself a reputation for its stable return on investment, secure environment, and high quality of life.
+The Maltese market has earned a reputation for its stable return on investment, secure environment, and high quality of life.
 Foreigners looking to reside in the country can benefit from Malta’s legal system, including no tax on ownership or wealth.

-In this regard, there are Special Designated Areas (SDAs) in Malta where no distinction applies between Maltese and non-Maltese citizens.
+In this regard, there are Special Designated Areas (SDAs) in Malta, where no distinction applies between Maltese and non-Maltese citizens.

-What are Special Designated Areas (SDAs’)?
+Special Designated Areas in Malta

 Properties in SDAs intend to provide their residents with luxurious amenities, such as marinas, spas, swimming pools, shopping malls, supermarkets and restaurants.
 Explore the following Special Designated Areas in Malta:

-- Portomaso Development, St. Julian’s, Malta
+- Portomaso Development, Spinola, St. Julian’s, Malta

-- Cottonera Development, Cottonera, Malta
+- Cottonera Development

-- Madliena Village Complex, Malta
+- Madliena Village Complex

-- Fort Cambridge Zone, Tignè, Malta
+- Fort Cambridge Zone, Tignè

-- Ta’ Monita Residence, Marsascala, Malta
+- Ta’ Monita Residence, Marsascala

-- Pender Place and Mercury House Site, Malta
+- Pender Plance and Mercury House site

 - Kempinski Residences, San Lawrenz, Gozo

-- Vista Point, Marsalforn, Gozo
+- Visa Point, Marsalforn, Gozo

 - Quad Business Towers, Mrieħel